jetstack/jsctl/README.md

   To pull this module via Go you might need to set `GOPRIVATE` env var i.e `GOPRIVATE="github.com/jetstack/*" go get -u`
 - `jsctl` writes configuration (current organization) to a local file, on UNIX the path will likely be `~/.config/jsctl/config.json`

+### Release process

+To release a new version of `jsctl`:

+1. Create a new tag and push to upstream `main` branch

+2. Observe that `Release` Github Actions workflow runs and publishes a new Github release

+3. (If command line flags have changed) regenerate docs with `make docs-gen` locally, commmit and make a PR

 ## Attributions

 When this project was made public commit history was wiped.
 The current